erikhyrkas/snakes/training_data/llama-scripts-0.md

 Host: "Thanks for joining me on this journey through time!
 If you liked this video, be sure to like and subscribe for more content on paleontology and natural history.
 And remember - Earth's history is a never-ending story of discovery and wonder!"

 [Closing shot with a call-to-action to visit the channel or website]

-Note: The script can be modified to fit your specific style and tone, and you may want to add visuals or animations to make it more engaging for viewers.
 <end>

 Write a script for a YouTube video that discusses the event: 'Cretaceous-Paleogene extinction event (dinosaurs' extinction)' that occurred around 65 million years ago.
 Explain why it was significant, its impact, and how it fits into the broader timeline of history.<start>Here's a script for a YouTube video on the Cretaceous-Paleogene extinction event: